 The Landsat 8 Operational Land Imager (OLI) image of November 25th, 2021 (path/row 190/055) was downloaded from the United States Geological Survey (USGS) website (https://earthexplorer.usgs.gov).
-The Google Earth image coupled with some ground control points (GCP) were used for the accuracy assessment of the classified LULC maps.
+The Google Earth image coupled with some ground control points (GCP) was used to assess the classified LULC maps accurately.

 2.2.
-Pre-processing
+Preprocessing

 An atmospheric correction is a prerequisite for image pre-processing.
 In this study, the Dark Object Subtraction (DOS) Algorithm in QGIS 3.22 using the (SCP plugin) was deployed for the image correction.
-Dark object subtraction method operates by removing the effects of scattering from the image data.
-It is unique in the sense that it derives the corrected DN (Digital Number) values majorly from the digital data without relying on outside information [33].
+The dark object subtraction method operates by removing the effects of scattering from the image data.
+It is unique because it derives the information [33].
 Dark-object subtraction (DOS) is one of the most widely used methods when it comes to reducing haze within an image.
-Most dark object subtraction technique assumes that there is a high probability that there are at least a few pixels within an image which should be black (0% Reflectance) [33].
-The (DOS) method assumes that within a satellite image there exist features that have near-zero percent reflectance (i.e., water, dense forest, shadow), such that the signal recorded by the sensor from these features is solely a result of atmospheric scattering (path radiance), which must be removed [34,35].
-This study, like similar researches [36], utilized seven
+Most dark object subtraction technique assumes that there is a high probability that at least a few pixels within an image should be black (0% Reflectance) [33].
+The (DOS) method assumes that within a satellite image, there exist features that have near-zero per cent reflectance (i.e., water, dense forest, shadow), such that the signal recorded by the sensor from these features is solely a result of atmospheric scattering (path radiance), which must be removed [34,35].
+Like similar research [36], this study utilized seven atmospherically corrected L8 OLI/TIRS spectral bands (Table 1).